 Customer Service Online Degrees

 There are numerous customer service-oriented training programs available through online universities.
 Most offer classes in general business program and with an emphasis on customer service.
-Upon completion of a customer service career training program, you will receive a certificate, associate's or bachelor's degree, depending on the length of the program.
+Upon completion of a customer service career training program, you may receive a certificate, associate's or bachelor's degree, depending on the length of the program.
 Graduates of these programs may find work with insurance carriers, banks, retail companies, telecommunications providers and manufacturing firms.
 The details of customer service positions vary greatly from job to job, as one who works at a bank might carry out the tasks of a teller, while another working at a phone company could answer questions about bills and problems with phones.
 Jobs in customer service may act as a springboard to higher positions within the company, particularly management and product research.